PedroGaya/hellblazers/modified/content/player-rules/damage.md

 - Physical damage leaves you **bloodied**
 - Mental damage leaves you **rattled**

 Like marks, **_Bloodied and rattled each inflict +1t on all rolls under their stat_**, but don't clear after the roll.
 Getting bloodied or rattled a second time leaves you **dropped** - you're out of the scene.
-Make a story roll (_usually 2d_) to see if you're just out temporarily, take a condition, or wind up dead.
+Make a tension roll to see if you're just out temporarily, take a condition, or wind up dead.

 Although bloodied and rattled are the default, especially dangerous attacks with **high risk** can lead straight to dropped, while **low risk** situations might leave you with a mark by default.